ChrisBaum89/NetWorth_Porfolio_Project_3/spec.md

 ##validation errors display on forms for Categories, Users, and Accounts

 Confirm:
-- [ ] The application is pretty DRY
+- [x] The application is pretty DRY
+## used _form for form generation and even created a custom layout "_errors.html.erb" to prevent repeating error generation code.
-- [ ] Limited logic in controllers
+- [x] Limited logic in controllers
+##reviewed and believe logic is limited and each method has a singular purpose
-- [ ] Views use helper methods if appropriate
+- [x] Views use helper methods if appropriate
+##admin view has multiple helper methods used.
+##categories views have multiple helper methods used
 - [x] Views use partials if appropriate
 ## partials used when doing new/edit forms